Want to Improve Your Child's Science Skills?

 As I go through my list of cringe-worthy moments, I am seeing an abundance of missed opportunities to teach my children science so I’m swallowing my pride and sharing them with you.

-These experiences have taught me so much that we’ve broken the list into two parts in order to capitalize on the science lessons they have provided.
+These embarrassing teaching moments have taught me so much that we’ve broken the list into two parts in order to capitalize on the science lessons they have provided.

 I’ve also added some less humiliating activities if you prefer to teach science without the “flair”.